 Welcome and Thank You for visiting!
 Herzlichen Wilkommen und vielen Dank für Ihren Besuch!

 Welcome to the Internet website of the extended Borromeo Family of Cebu City, the Philippines.
-I, Marc Evan Borromeo Nonnenkamp (age 51) am the author of this website, and my nephew, Matthew “Matt” Borromeo Atega Tan (age 31), is the administrator.
+I, Marc Evan Borromeo Nonnenkamp (age 52) am the author of this website, and my nephew, Matthew “Matt” Borromeo Atega Tan (age 31), is the administrator.
 I’ve been a professional tax accountant and manager for 24 years – 10 years in State Government & 14 years in public accounting (after having spent 3 years in commercial banking – 2 years with the FDIC in Atlanta, Georgia and one year with the Bank of America in Walnut Creek, California), and my nephew Matt has been an information technology / MIS consultant, senior computer programmer and manager with Beyond.com (2005-2007) and with Fordham University in New York (2007-2013) since graduating from college 9 years ago in 2005.
-In early July 2013 we launched a brand new sister site at www.financialeconomicupdate.com (5,195 new subscribers from 60 countries and 37 US states as of April 18, 2014).
-69% of our new financial update subscription customers come from the USA, 7% from the UK, 3% from Germany, 3% from Brazil, 2% each from Australia, Canada and Russia and one percent each from India, France, the Netherlands, Singapore, the Czech Republic, Belgium, Italy and Poland.
-Within the USA 36% of our new financial update subscribers are from New Mexico, 25% from New Jersey, 7% each from California & Arizona, 5% each from Pennslyvania & New York, 3% from Massachusetts, 2% each from Florida, Washington, Illinois & Texas and one percent each from North Carolina, Indiana, Michigan, Hawaii, Ohio, Georgia, Tennessee, Virginia, Wisconsin, Nevada, Connecticut, Kansas, Louisiana, Maryland, Minnesota, Oklahoma and Utah.
+In early July 2013 we launched a brand new sister site at www.financialeconomicupdate.com (6,433 brand new subscribers from 74 countries and 39 US states as of July 21, 2014).
+57% of our new financial update subscription customers come from the USA, 7% from the Philippines, 6% from the UK, 4% from Germany, 3% from Brazil, 2% each from Australia, Canada and Russia and one percent each from India, France, the Netherlands, Singapore, the Czech Republic, Belgium, Italy and Poland.
+Within the USA 29% of our new financial update subscribers are from New Mexico, 21% from New Jersey, 7% each from California & Arizona, 5% each from Pennslyvania & New York, 3% from Massachusetts, 2% each from Florida, Washington, Illinois & Texas and one percent each from North Carolina, Indiana, Michigan, Hawaii, Ohio, Georgia, Tennessee, Virginia, Wisconsin, Nevada, Connecticut, Kansas, Louisiana, Maryland, Minnesota, Oklahoma and Utah.
 Our 6,433 new subscribers join the 4,405 subscribers existing subscribers we have from the financial update page on the Borromeo site, Facebook, LinkedIn, Google Friend Connect, Classmates.com and Skype – coming from 180 countries and all 50 US states (we began the financial subscription service in December 2011).

-More than 437,482 people have read at least one of my eight (8) published book titles from November 1, 2007 to April 18, 2014 - 2 books published on Volkswagen (the German-Austrian carmaker), 3 books written on the German-speaking Navies of the world, 2 books authored on scale model collectible cars (mainly Matchbox, Corgi and Schuco) and one book penned about the Borromeo family of the Philippines and beyond.
+More than 449,081 people have read at least one of my eight (8) published book titles from November 1, 2007 to July 20, 2014 - 2 books published on Volkswagen (the German-Austrian carmaker), 3 books written on the German-speaking Navies of the world, 2 books authored on scale model collectible cars (mainly Matchbox, Corgi and Schuco) and one book penned about the Borromeo family of the Philippines and beyond.
 Thank you so very much for your interest in my work!
 My VW book “Volkswagen: a Car for the People – a Success Story” hit the number one best seller ranking for non-Canadian books in automotive, business and investing in Canada on April 12, 2014.
 My toy book “Scale Model Collectible Cars – with Official Corgi Toys Illustrations” hit the number one best seller rank for antique and collectible toy books within the category of crafts and hobbies in the USA on May 3, 2014 and number 70 in Mainland China within the category of Antique and Collectible Toys on June 8, 2014.

 Wilkommen und vielen Dank für Ihren Besuch!